MuhammadZihni/sorpiart-teamEfyp/README.md

 D ----> E(auth_twitter.py)
 A[project.py] ----> F(beatmaker.py)
 ```
+## To run the code
+Open the terminal and type in `python3 /home/pi/sorpiart-teamEfyp/project.py`

 ## To run Tkinter GUI on boot
 In order to run your tkinter gui script (**e.g. main.py**) everytime the **Raspberry Pi** boots up, we can utilise on **autostart**.